-Offering solutions to align with our client's sustainability goals to achieve a net-zero greenhouse gas emissions by 2030.
+Offering solutions to advance our client's sustainability goals to achieve net-zero greenhouse gas emissions by 2030

-Working side-by-side with facilities, operations, IT, real estate, and finance specialists, EYP MCF professionals analyze a customer’s key business metrics and sustainable goals and then develop an innovative and sustainable engineering strategy, design, operation solutions.
+Working side-by-side with facilities, operations, IT, real estate, and finance specialists, EYP MCF professionals analyze a customer’s key business metrics and sustainability goals to develop innovative and sustainable engineering strategies, designs, and operational solutions.

-In existing buildings, we begin providing a site survey of the existing facility to uncover the opportunities and challenges inherent to offering an energy and/or water-efficient approach.
+In existing buildings, we begin by providing a site survey of the existing facility to uncover the opportunities and challenges inherent to offering an energy and/or water-efficient approach.
 From there, we focus our service on not only the most sustainable option, but also the most more operationally straightforward and effective approach.

-We have a team actively involved with organizations and committees developing LEED, Fitwel, Living Building Challenge, and the ASHRAE 189.1 Standard for the Design of High-Performance Green Buildings.
-We have worked on projects incorporating client-specific sustainability requirements including UFC 1-200-02 High Performance and Sustainable Building Requirements.
-Our team uses a range of tools that analyze building performance to develop practical solutions that uncover the hidden value in your assets, including:
+Our highly qualified and credentialed team is actively involved with organizations and committees currently developing standards for LEED, Fitwel, Living Building Challenge, and ASHRAE 189.1 Standard for the Design of High-Performance Green Buildings.
+We have successfully completed projects incorporating client-specific sustainability requirements including UFC 1-200-02 High Performance and Sustainable Building Requirements while utilizing a range of tools that analyze building performance to develop practical solutions that uncover the hidden value in your assets.
+These include:

-• Reduce your energy profile and operating costs with building energy modeling
+Building Energy Modeling to reduce your energy profile and operating costs

-• Evaluate first cost over life cycle cost using BLCC
+BLCC to evaluate first cost over life cycle cost

-• Plan for Net Zero using every tool we’ve got, and if we don’t have it, we’ll develop a solution.
+Plan for Net Zero using every tool we’ve got.
+If we don’t have the right on, we’ll develop it!

-Whether it’s new construction or a renovation, it is critical to get a sustainable design right from the project start.
-We take the approach of baking it into the process on the first day of the project – applying all the sustainability tools from the start, as an integral part of our consulting and design service, not as an overlay or additional service offering, but as core to our practice.
-This approach enables us to have conversations about how to orient the building to maximize daylight and minimize heating and cooling, what are the most cost-effective and energy-efficient materials to promote wellness, or how to add value by doing more with less by making choices that have multiple impacts.
+Whether it’s new construction or renovation, sustainability is a mindset that must be planned and designed into a project right from the start.
+Our approach is to bake these ideas it into the process from day one.
+We apply sustainability tools and thinking from the start, as an integral part of our consulting and design service, not as an overlay or additional service offering, but as core to our practice.
+This approach enables us to have conversations about how to orient the building to maximize daylight and minimize heating and cooling; what are the most cost-effective and energy-efficient materials to promote wellness; or how to add value by doing more with less and making choices with multiple, inherent impacts.
 We bring our knowledge, coupled with the right data to think creatively and push boundaries with real-time, immediate parametric feedback.